shafei/shafei.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I am an AI Research Scientist at Meta.

-I am a research scientist at <a href='http://research.google.com'>Google Research</a>.
+I was a research scientist at <a href='http://research.google.com'>Google Research</a>.

 My research interests are Artificial Intelligence / Machine Learning (AI/ML), and AI for Science / Scientific Machine Learning (SciML).
 At Google Research, I lead a team of scientists and engineers, working in those directions.